-Australian Strategic Materials Ltd. (ASX: ASM) has accomplished the execution of a business model first described by Canada's former Great Western Minerals and then appropriated by the written by Jack Lifton | March 22, 2024

-(second) American Molycorp, neither of which could ultimately pull it off - the vertical integration of a critical mineral producer from the mine to the finished mass-produced product ready for end-user product fabrication.
+Australian Strategic Materials Ltd. (ASX: ASM) has accomplished the execution of a business model first described by Canada's former Great Western Minerals and then appropriated by the (second) American Molycorp, neither of which could ultimately pull it off - the vertical integration of a critical mineral producer from the mine to the finished mass-produced product ready for end-user product fabrication.